cms-opendata-workshop/workshop2021-lesson-cloud/_episodes/08-handson.md

 ## Let's spice things up

 Now we are going to run some serious workflow.
 What we will be doing here is to mimic a full analysis flow (so, it is a full workflow) of essentially what we did already during the workshop.

-We will start by automatically getting the list of files from the cern open portal with the contenerized [`cernopendata-client` tool](https://cernopendata-client.readthedocs.io/en/latest/).
-Then we will generate a list of those files that we want to process;  we will then run a version of the `POET` code, then merge the outpufiles into a single `ROOT` file and finally run a simplified version of the `EventLoopAnalysisTemplate` to obtain our histograms.
+We will start by automatically getting the list of files from the cern open portal with the containerized [`cernopendata-client` tool](https://cernopendata-client.readthedocs.io/en/latest/).

+Then we will generate a list of those files that we want to process;  we will then run a version of the `POET` code, then merge the output files into a single `ROOT` file and finally run a simplified version of the `EventLoopAnalysisTemplate` to obtain a test histogram to see if everything went well.

 Dowload the yaml file with: